lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

 # NuGetPuller CLI

-The purpose of this application is to synchronize a local NuGet repository with an upstream NuGet repository as well as other locally-hosted NuGet repositories.
+The purpose of this application is to synchronize packages between [NuGet](https://www.nuget.org/) feeds.

+This application runs in the context of a Local NuGet Feed and an Upstream NuGet Feed or server.
+> For the purposes of this application and documentation, a NuGet "Feed" refers to a filesystem subdirectory that contains properly named NuGet packages.
+> and a Nuget "Repository" refers generically to a NuGet server or filesystem-based feed.

-An example use-case would be for a locally-hosted NuGet repository on a machine that does not have direct access to the internet.
-You can use this to download NuGet packages, including any dependencies, and then create a bundle of packages (a ZIP file) which can then be transferred to that disconnected host and imported into the local NuGet repository.
+An example use-case would be for a locally-hosted NuGet feed on a machine that does not have direct access to the internet.
+You can use this to download NuGet packages, including any dependencies, and then create a bundle of packages (a ZIP file) which can then be transferred to that disconnected host and imported into the Local NuGet Feed.

-This references package manifest files to represent which packages already exist in other locally-hosted NuGet repositorys.
-This minimizes bundle sizes, because it doesn't have to include packages that already exist in the target NuGet repository.
+This references package manifest files to represent which packages already exist in other locally-hosted NuGet feeds.
+This minimizes bundle sizes, because it doesn't have to include packages that already exist in the target NuGet feed.

 ## Application Settings